okio-ai/nendo_plugin_musicgen/README.md

 ## Requirements

+Since we depend on `audiocraft`, please make sure that you fulfill their requirements.
+You need Pytorch 2.0.0 or higher, which can be installed via

+`pip install "torch>=2.0"`

+> Note: On Mac OSX, the instructions for installing pytorch differ.
+Please refer to the [pytorch installation instructions](https://pytorch.org/get-started/locally/).
+For all other problems please refer to the [audiocraft repository](https://github.com/facebookresearch/audiocraft/).

 Due to a dependency conflict with `pydantic`, this plugin requires the manual installation of okio's `music` fork:

 `pip install git+https://github.com/okio-ai/audiocraft`